If you’re looking for quick and easy pork jowl recipes for your next meal, we’ve got you covered!

 All you need to do is cook the meat in a pan till it’s golden brown and flip it to cook the other side.

-Next, cook the Brussels sprouts till its brown and nicely charred or crusty.
+Next, cook the Brussels sprouts till they brown and are nicely charred or crusty.

 You will need to let them cook on the pan for a while before touching them to achieve this.